hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Update a load balancer with the specified algorithm.
-The name or id of the load balancer may be used to identify it.
+Identify it with the name or id of the load balancer.

 ###Examples
 Update node 'loady' to 'ROUND_ROBIN':